 ABOUT ME

-Born as a triplet in Dallas, Oregon, I have been passionate about art since I was a little girl.
-I have explored many mediums including drawing, watercolor, oils, acrylic, ceramics, photography and jewelry.
+I have been passionate about art since I was a little girl.
+I have explored many mediums including drawing, watercolor, oils, acrylic, ceramics, paper media, encaustic wax, mixed media, photography and jewelry.
 I started sharing my passion at craft bazaars when I was sixteen and began selling jewelry online in 2005 through Etsy.
-After a break while on a sailing adventure, I began to explore new mediums such as the fiber arts and oil painting as well as sewing primitive folk-art dolls and creating art books.
+My art endeavors paused for several years while my husband and I sold everything we had, quit our jobs, and spent the next 5 years rebuilding, living aboard, and cruising on a sailboat on the Gulf coast.
+After my permanent return to Oregon, I began to explore new mediums and transitioned my jewelry craft to fiber arts.
+I have since further expanded my art journey to include oil painting, sewing primitive folk-art dolls and creating art books.

 FELTING

-After returning to Oregon in 2010, I stumbled across the art of needle felting wool and fell madly in love with being able to create paintings with wool and needles.
+After decades of exploring various art mediums, I discovered the fiber art world in 2011 and became enamored with the texture and warmth of wool.
+I fell madly in love with being able to create paintings with wool and needles.
 My earlier painting skills transitioned easily to this new medium as I layered and sculpted the wool into wall art.
-I began sharing my felted wool art at various local fiber art shows and soon expanded to fine art juried shows and online through my website, Daily Paint Works, Fine Art America and Etsy.
-I started teaching in 2017 and found a new and rewarding avenue to share my passion.
+I began sharing my felted wool art at various local fiber art shows and soon expanded to fine art, juried shows, gallery representation, and multiple online platforms, winning top awards in fiber art shows and juried fine art exhibits.
+I started teaching "Painting with Wool" in 2017 and found a new and rewarding avenue to share my passion.

 Wildlife and nature are my focus in my felted wool paintings.
 I have always been drawn to nature and animals and was excited that the texture and warmth of wool was portraying the wildlife so beautifully.
 Each new piece brings about a learning experience and discovery for what the wool can do and how I can layer the colored wools to accomplish new ways of portraying the color in the eyes, fur and movement of animals and the dance and depth of clouds and water.
 The most rewarding experience of the felted wool paintings is when someone discovers felted wool for the first time through my art.
 I love to watch the wonder develop and the excitement rise when people fall in love with a piece that calls to them.